LLNL/hiop/README.md

 $> cmake -DHIOP_USE_GPU=ON -DCUDA_cublas_LIBRARY=/usr/local/cuda-10.2/targets/x86_64-linux/lib/lib64 -DCUDA_cublasLt_LIBRARY=/export/home/petra1/work/installs/cuda10.2.89/targets/x86_64-linux/lib/ -DCUDA_nvblas_LIBRARY=/export/home/petra1/work/installs/cuda10.2.89/targets/x86_64-linux/lib/ .. && make -j && make install
 ```

+A detailed example on how to compile HiOp straight of the box on `summit.olcf.ornl.gov` is available [here](README_summit.md).

 ### Kron reduction

 Kron reduction functionality of HiOp is disabled by default.
 One can enable it by using